 Whilst the name at first sounds a bit daunting, it provides an easy explanation of the approach.
 That is, CBT-E targets your feelings of distress (e.g. anxiety, low mood, etc) by working on the assumption that the way you think (cognitive processes), and the way you behave, are all inter-connected.

-Our practice has a unique interest in eating disorders and we are skilled in the delivery of cognitive behavioural therapy for binge eating.
+Our practice has a unique interest in counselling a range of disorders and we are skilled in the delivery of cognitive behavioural therapy.
 Our team of psychologists have taken the time to further our learning and focus our experience on eating disorder treatment.
 We are also highly competent in the treatment of mental health issues that often co-exist with binge eating, such as depression, anxiety, substance abuse and relationship difficulties.

-If you’re interested in finding out more information about how cognitive behavioural therapy could be used to help improve your struggles with binge eating or other mental health difficulties, simply get in touch with a member of our friendly and professional team today.
+If you’re interested in finding out more information about how cognitive behavioural therapy could be used to help improve your struggles with mental health difficulties, simply get in touch with a member of our friendly and professional team today.
+Therapies available include:

 It can be difficult to Find a Psychologist that is right for you.
 However, our Melbourne Psychology Clinic makes it easy for you: We personally match you with with one of our lovely and professional Melbourne Psychologists based on your needs and personality.
 We also offer psychologists who are professionally trained in Clinical Psychology and Child and Adolescents.

 Now that you know a bit more about what CBT is and how it works, you may be wondering how to get started.
 Call us on 1300 766 870 to find out more or use our online enquiry form to get in touch.